 Logged-in users can add, translate and suggest improvements.

 Non-Wordpress website can use our API for an up-to-date Cookiedatabase for better communication

 You can search for usage, cookie name, organisation, websites etc.

 But foremost it should be a community effort to inform our website users of Digital Privacy.

-We are proud to announce the partnership with SIDN to make way for a Open-Source system to make Digital Privacy a clear and informed subject for all.
-The organisation of SIDN purpose is managing the Dutch domain extension .nl and securing privacy for the public good.
+We are proud to announce the partnership with the SIDN Fund to make way for a Open-Source system to make Digital Privacy a clear and informed subject for all.
+SIDN Fund is an independent foundation established by SIDN, the foundation for internet domain registration in the Netherlands.
 Sharing expertise in Digital Privacy is a purpose of both SIDN and Complianz and we are working hard to support and inform anyone on this matter together from this moment forward.